 You should do the same if you’re on Medicare.
 A couple states require Medicaid programs to cover certified doula services.
 Some areas cover doula service without requiring legislative involvement.

 In any case, it’s worth it to look around.
 Some doulas volunteer their time and expertise to those unable to pay.
-At the very least, you might find one that will charge less.
+If you’re able to take a look online, you’re likely to be able to easily find a doula near you on Meela or another similar platform specialised for these services.

 What is a Midwife?